ankihg/data-structures-and-algorithms/make-change/README.md

 # make change
-some implementations of the common make change algorithm. i first solve the problem with a primitive non-greedy approach then incorporate memoization to reduce runtime.
+some implementations of the common [change-making algorithm](https://en.wikipedia.org/wiki/Change-making_problem). i first solve the problem with a primitive non-greedy approach then incorporate memoization to reduce runtime.

+given an amount, make change with as few coins possible

 ## setup
 let's define our coins.